TriumphLLC/Blend4Web/doc_src/lighting.rst

 *Self-Shadow Normal Offset*
     Coefficient for shifting polygons along their normals.
 The default value is 0.010.

 The last two parameters can be used to reduce self-shadowing artifacts.
 These artifacts appear for the objects that cast and receive shadows at the same time.
-The ``Self-Shadow Polygon Offset`` parameter is more effective for fighting against artifacts in inner areas of poligons while ``Self-Shadow Normal Offset`` is better for the boundary areas.
+The ``Self-Shadow Polygon Offset`` parameter is more effective for fighting against artifacts in inner areas of polygons while ``Self-Shadow Normal Offset`` is better for the boundary areas.
 Both these parameters lead to shadow distortions so we recommend to set them as low as possible.

 .. image:: src_images/lighting/self_shadow_artifacts.png
    :align: center